on 5.972×10^24 kg (call/response)

 (5.972×10^24 kg is the mass of Earth)

-on 5.972×10^24 kg (call/response) is an installation of projections comprising the following works:
+on 5.972×10^24 kg (call/response) is an installation that documents a collaboration with

 Details

-aquired the land in 2011.
-It shows slow and uncharacteristic flora having had it's topsoil washed away during many rainy seasons.
+this satelite image is from in 2004, seven years before Fiona aquired the land in 2011.
+It shows slow and uncharacteristic flora having had it's topsoil washed

 On the right hand side, the same site is pictured from 2023 after a decade of careful soil restoration and observance of indigenous flora by the artist.

-You can see the 'before', showing the first day Fiona set foot on the land in 2011, just before she aquired it.
+a video of the 'before', showing the first day Fiona set foot on the land in 2011, just before she aquired it.
 It was inundated with invasive Giant Thatching Grass or

 Giant Thatching Grass or Jaragua (Hyparrhenia rufa) is native to tropical and subtropical Africa.
 With some help, Fiona hand pulled all of the thatch grass (more than 1/2